joyzinhw/joyzinhw/README.md

 # Allons-y

-Academic in Systems Analysis and Development at the Federal Institute of Education, Science and Technology of Piauí, exploring the interaction between theory and practice to create innovative solutions.
-Actively involved in academic research, focusing on Natural Language Processing, investigating how human language can be interpreted and processed by computational systems for various applications, and possessing specific skills in web development as a front-end developer.
+Academic in Systems Analysis and Development at the Federal Institute of Piauí, exploring the interaction between theory and practice to create innovative solutions.
+Actively involved in academic research, with a focus on Natural Language Processing, investigating how human language can be interpreted and processed by computational systems for various applications, in addition to possessing specific skills in front-end web development.

  ##
  <br>